 If you can get rid of certain bills (eg. gym memberships) or lessen them (eg. electricity and water bills), then that will help you tame your budget.

 3. Create a budget

-We started tracking our cash flow in 2016, when we stayed on the road for 21 days with our daughter.
+We started tracking our cash flow and net worth in 2016, when we stayed on the road for 21 days with our daughter.
 Little did we know, it was in preparation for living on our own – because we moved out of our house seven months later!

 Tracking our incoming and outgoing money did help us get a bigger picture of our income and expenses, and helped the partner master his grocery budgeting.
 It also helped me figure out how much we truly needed in order to have a more comfortable lifestyle.

 In October 2017, I decided to run a service-based business to increase our household income, because there is only so much you can reduce in your budget.